Sensacioles/Sensacioles/README.md

 ### 🍥 About me:

 - 👨‍💻 My name is Giovanni Sencioles, nice to meet you!
-I'm 23 years old, currently living in Vila Velha, Espírito Santo, Brazil;
+I'm 24 years old, currently living in Vila Velha, Espírito Santo, Brazil;
 - 📚 Junior data scientist and Technologies in Internet Systems undergraduate.
-Planning on studying game development and prosthetics engineering in the future;
+Currently studying game development and planing on getting into prosthetics engineering in the future;
-- 🌱 Currently learning more about e-mail automation and cybersecurity.
-Developing my skills with SAS Code and SAS Studio, mainly its automation processes and metadata engine;
+- 🌱 Studying about cybersecurity and chatbot development.
+Developing my skills with SAS Code, SAS Studio and SAS Model Manager;
 - 🤝 Looking to collaborate on data science or automation projects;
 - 🧠 Fun facts: Coffee and videogame addicted.
 I have a cat named Zelda and my favorite color is black.
+My favorite games are The Legend of Zelda: Majora's Mask, Nier Replicant and Cyberpunk 2077.
+My favorite movies are Howl's Moving Castle and the LOTR trilogy.

 ##
 ### ⚙Known technologies: